How to fix Mac folder with a question mark: 6 rescue solutions

 Fix 3: Diagnose in Recovery mode

-To diagnose the issue and try to fix it with built-in Mac app Disk Utility, you need to load your laptop in Recovery mode and run the app.
+If your screen is stuck on the question mark folder, try to diagnose and fix the issue with the built-in Mac app Disk Utility.
+For this, you need to load your laptop in Recovery mode and run the app.
 Here’s how to do that:

 Disk Utility > First Aid

-In the appearing window, select your startup disk and run First Aid to see if the app can find and repair any damage.
+In the window that appears, select your startup disk and run First Aid to see if the app can find and repair any damage.

 Run First Aid